Taicanium/ES2MD/README.md

 Many thanks to Miles Farber for providing the inspiration and the impetus for the creation of this program.

+See https://github.com/SkyTemple/ExplorerScript for more information on ExplorerScript and the SkyTemple project.

 ## Usage